 To get started with your private lessons, contact Benjamin Kammin at firstname.lastname@example.org, or visit http://www.benkammin.com to discuss repertoire and scheduling. $52 per hour, payable in advance using PayPal.
 Skype name: benkammin

 As an instructor, Josh has been teaching privately since 2010.
-He has been an instructor for The Music of Leo Kottke workshop since 2009 and the UWM chapter of Guitars for Vets, and in the music departments at the University of Wisconsin-Milwaukee and Madison College.
+He has been an instructor for The Music of Leo Kottke workshop since 2009, the UWM chapter of Guitars for Vets, and the music departments at the University of Wisconsin-Milwaukee and Madison College.
 Josh specializes in the music of Leo Kottke, John Fahey, Bert Jansch, and Rev. Gary Davis.

 To get started with your private lessons, contact Josh Lane at 414-731-0217 or email@example.com to discuss repertoire and scheduling. $45 per hour, payable in advance using PayPal.
 Skype name: mckinley.lane

 Gabriel Andrews is an emerging Australian acoustic guitarist, taking first prize in the 2014 Wilson Center International Finger-Style Guitar Competition and opening for Canadian guitarist Jesse Cook in the evening showcase.
 In 2015, Gabriel completed a Master of Music degree at the University of Wisconsin-Milwaukee, working as a tutor in Music Department during his studies.
 In October of the same year, he placed third in the Kentucky International Home of the Legends Thumb-Picking Championship.